-- Things to See, Lakes, Watchable Wildlife, Wilderness Areas, Wildlife Refuges, Things to Do, Camping, Fishing Access Sites, Scenic Drives, Fishing, Hiking/Backpacking
+- Things to See, Lakes, Watchable Wildlife, Wilderness Areas, Wildlife Refuges, Things to Do, Boating, Camping, Fishing Access Sites, Scenic Drives, Fishing, Hiking/Backpacking

 - General info

 At first glance, time seems to have stopped at Bighorn Canyon.
 The lake and the steep-sided canyons provide a peaceful setting for those seeking a break from the daily routine.
 The focus of the area is 71 -mile-long Bighorn Lake, created by Yellowtail Dam near Fort Smith.
 Dedicated in 1968, the dam provides electric power, water for irrigation, flood control, and recreation.
-Boating, water skiing, fishing, swimming, and sightseeing are main attractions.
+Boating, water skiing, fishing, swimming, and sightseeing are the main attractions.

 While you enjoy the play of light and shadow on rock and water, take time to contemplate the changes that the land and the life upon it have undergone.
 Time and water are keys to the canyon, where the land has been shaped by moving water since upheavals of the Earth’s crust built the Pryor and Bighorn mountains millions of years ago.
 For 15 miles upstream from the dam, the lake bisects a massive, arching anticline, exposing fossils that tell of successive times when this land was submerged under a shallow sea, when it was a tropical marsh, and when its conifer forests were inhabited by dinosaurs.
 Humans arrived here more than 10,000 years ago, living as hunters and gatherers.
 In modern times people have further altered the land.

 Most of Bighorn’s visitors come to enjoy the recreational opportunities the lake offers.
-Boaters, water skiers, anglers and scuba divers are all attracted here.
-But the park offers more than just the lake: from the wild flowers in spring and summer to more than 200 species of birds; from the stories of life forms adapting to a harsh environment to the modern search for energy.
+Boaters, water skiers, anglers, and scuba divers are all attracted here.
+But the park offers more than just the lake: from the wildflowers in spring and summer to more than 200 species of birds; from the stories of life forms adapting to a harsh environment to the modern search for energy.
 You can get more information on what the park offers at visitor centers near Lovell, WY, and Fort Smith, MT.
 Find your own place of solitude to relax and to enjoy the diversity and timelessness of this uncommon canyon water land.

 A Challenging Land

-In North America people have traveled and made their living along rivers and streams for more than 40,000 years.
+In North America, people have traveled and made their living along rivers and streams for more than 40,000 years.
 But the Bighorn River was too treacherous and too steep-walled.
 People here lived near the Bighorn but avoided navigating it—until the dam tamed the river.

 The broken land here also challenged the ingenuity of early residents, forcing them to devise unusual strategies of survival.
-More than 10,000 years ago, Indian hunters drove herds of game into land traps.
+More than 10,000 years ago, Indian hunters drove herds of the game into land traps.
 These Indians lived simply, gathering wild roots and seeds to balance and supplement their meat diet.
-They made clothes of skins, baskets and sandals of plant fibers, and tools of stone, bone, and wood.
+They made clothes of skins, baskets, and sandals of plant fibers, and tools of stone, bone, and wood.
 The many caves of the Bighorn area provided seasonal shelters and storage areas for the Indians, as well as for early traders and trappers.